PersiaML/tutorials/src/customization/index.md

 ```

 ### Modify Embedding Optimizer
-Here provide many sparse optimizers in `persia.embedding.optim` module.You can choose the suitable optimizer to adapt your requirement.
+Here provide many sparse optimizers in `persia.embedding.optim` module.
+You can choose the suitable optimizer to adapt your requirement.

 ### Customize PERSIA Training Context
 Final step is create the training context to acquire dataloder and sparse embedding process